 So, what do you do when a headline writer frames you as denying something?

 The first rule of thumb would be, don’t make it any worse, and this can happen very easily.
 Once you or your organization has been described as denying an accusation, you can’t do anything preventative.
-The accusation and characterization are already in the public domain, and they are already working to shape perceptions.
+The accusation and characterization are already in the public domain, and they are already working to frame public perceptions.

 What you can do, however, is avoid playing into the hands of your accusers by engaging according to the ground rules they have already set by creating a narrative designed to work against you.